I’m stoked you enjoyed the first part of our series “Living Life to its Fullest From the Heart”.

 Oh my gosh, it is so easy to believe that life is "unfair", or feel frustrated when things don't go "my" way!
 It happened to me just yesterday when I was running late and I was sitting in traffic.
 I was like "arghhhh, this is so annoying!!", and I started to project my unhappiness onto my boyfriend who was sitting next to me in the car.
 (Yikes!
 Sorry, babe)

-Thankfully, I fairly quickly tried this maturity thing out and I decided to take responsibility.
-I dedice to see the traffic as a gift.
-A gift for me to learn patience, organisation and to realise that even if I don't get what I want, I can still be loving!
+Thankfully, I fairly quickly decided to try out this "maturity" thing out and take ownership of myself and the situation.
+I decided to accept the traffic and see the situation as a gift.
+A gift for me to learn about patience and better organisation, and to realise that even if I don't get what I want, I can still be loving!

 All experiences; from break ups to being treated "unfairly", to being stuck in traffic, to not getting the job you so desperately wanted, are opportunities to learn, grow and become stronger.